Codes and Keys: Legacy

 Gibbard has since looked back at Codes and Keys with divided feelings.
 In a piece for Vice titled "Rank Your Records", he placed Codes and Keys lowest.
 He remembered that during the album's production he had moved to Los Angeles, which was far from his home of Seattle.
 "Because of the company I was keeping in Los Angeles, I was becoming very closed off, personally," he said.
 "I found myself not wanting to share as much of myself that I had historically shared on records."
 He also noted that he had switched from Fender Bullets to Fender G&Ls—a guitar he deemed "wonderful" but one he felt had too wide a neck for him to play comfortably.
 When asked in another interview what songs he would be uninterested in performing again, he remarked, "Yeah, pretty much all of Codes and Keys!"
+During a live performance from home in 2020, Gibbard reiterated he felt 'detached' from his Seattle-based community while living in Los Angeles, but stated there were songs on the record he thought were 'really good' and that he maybe unfairly associated the record with that period of time.

 Ed Power of The Irish Times called the album "one of the least-beloved among Death Cab fans," while writer Dan Caffrey of Consequence of Sound noted it as the band's "worst-reviewed record at the time."
 Caffrey defended the LP, dubbing the album a "masterpiece".
 Other publications have had mixed retrospective thoughts about Codes and Keys.
 Stereogum named it their worst album, saying on Codes And Keys, the quartet "seemed they were beginning to suffer from exhaustion...What the album really sounds like is Death Cab implementing bits of previous recordings through the lens of a failed experiment."